bhauman/figwheel-main/docs/docs/your_own_page.md

 source file and it will be running in the Clojure server process.

 > We are about to introduce you to some Clojure code.
 If you have
-> never worked with Clojure up to now, I highly reccomend you
+> never worked with Clojure up to now, I highly recommend you
 > understand how to work with [Clojure at the REPL][clojure-repl]
 > before starting this.
 If you do want to go ahead with this example,
 > first start your `hello-world.core` example build running with